brainglobe/brainglobe.github.io/docs/source/community/releases/v1/cellfinder-migration.md

 ## Updating to the new `cellfinder` (CLI) tool

-If you really want to keep using the old `cellfinder` (CLI) tool, you will need to prevent further updates to cellfinder (package).
-`cellfinder` (CLI) provided by cellfinder (package) will continue to work so long as you do not update, however you should consider the tool unmaintained, and you will eventually run into the [name conflicts](#cellfinder-repository) listed above.

 In order to update to the new `cellfinder` (CLI) tool provided by `brainglobe-workflows`, follow the steps below:

 1. Uninstall cellfinder (package) from your Python environment.
 This should be a case of running `pip uninstall cellfinder` on the command line, with the environment activated.